Menu

 Secretary

-Maria Tafolla is the Director of Community Health at Health Share of Oregon to which she brings over 15 years of experience in community health, advancing health equity, leading innovative programs and departments, and implementing EDI practices that center member and community voice.
+Maria Tafolla is the Director of Community Health at Health Share of Oregon to which she brings over 15 years of experience in community health, advancing health equity, leading innovative programs and departments, and implementing equity, diversity, and inclusion practices that center member and community voice.
 She has contributed to the successful expansion of community driven initiatives and efforts such as community health worker programs, food insecurity initiatives and language access policies.

 Maria is passionate about building authentic relationships, centering values in demonstrated actions and amplifying community and member voice to drive systems change.
 Maria is a community health worker and skilled facilitator.
 Maria is a founding Board Member of the Oregon Community Health Worker Association and currently serves as the Board Secretary.